 Eugene also provides capital grants for public facilities operated primarily by nonprofit service providers.
 By doing so, the priority needs of the homeless and special needs population, including seniors, ex-offenders, people with HIV/AIDS, survivors of domestic violence, people with drug and alcohol addictions, people who are evicted or foreclosed, people with physical and mental disabilities, veterans, youth and college students, and youth aging out of foster care.

 In addition to adding housing for homeless persons, funding human service operations, and providing grants to support nonprofit service providers, Eugene collaborates with regional agencies to help combat the challenge.
-Learn more about additional City efforts to combat homelessness.
+Learn more about additional City efforts to address homelessness.